How to get started with guitar

 7. Discover how to strum guitar chords.

-Strumming many strings at the same time is required to play a guitar chord.
+Getting started with guitar also starts with strumming many strings at the same time is required to play a guitar chord.
 Some guitar chords, such as D and C, require you to leave one or more guitar strings unplayed.
 As a result, some chords are more difficult to play than others.
 In addition to not playing specific strings, you must avoid accidentally muting any strings that should be played by placing your hand on top of the strings.

 Once you’ve mastered the basic open chords, you can explore with up- and downstrokes, as well as more complex strumming patterns and chord progressions.